OpenBankProject/API-Tester/README.md

 API_HOST = '<hostname>'

 # Consumer key + secret to authenticate the _app_ against the API
-# When the app is created on the API, the redirect URL should point to this
-# host + /obp, e.g. `http://localhost:8000`

 OAUTH_CONSUMER_KEY = '<key>'
 OAUTH_CONSUMER_SECRET = '<secret>'